Affordable Housing Ordinance

 Implementation Program E-3 of Sacramento County’s 2021-2029 Housing Element directs the County to perform an evaluation of the effectiveness of the current AHO and pursue an economic feasibility study to guide any decision-making related to amending the AHO, including the consideration of an inclusionary housing component.

-The Project consists of the following components:
+Phase 1 of the Project consists of the following components:

 • Evaluation of the effectiveness of the current AHO